springfall2008/batpred/docs/install.md

     ![image](https://github.com/springfall2008/batpred/assets/48591903/298c7a19-3be9-43d6-9f1b-b46467701ca7)
 - Add to the appdaemon.yaml configuration file:
   - A section **app_dir** which should point to /homeassistant/appdaemon/apps
-  - Ensure that the **time_zone** is correctly (e.g. Europe/London)
+  - Ensure that the **time_zone** is set correctly (e.g. Europe/London)
   - Add **thread_duration_warning_threshold: 120** in the appdaemon section
-- It's recommended you also add a **logs** section and specify a new logfile location so that you can see the complete logs, I set mine to /homeassistant/appdaemon/appdaemon.log and increase the logfile maximum size and number of logfile generations to capture a few days worth.
+- It's recommended you also add a **logs** section and specify a new logfile location so that you can see the complete logs, I set mine to /homeassistant/appdaemon/appdaemon.log and increase the logfile maximum size and number of logfile generations to capture a few days worth of logs.

 Example config: